mobarski/morty/README.md

 - simple backend services

 Design principles:
-- easy to implement (close to the stack machine like Forth)
+- easy to implement (like Forth; close to the stack machine)
 - performant
 - easy to learn (like Go)
-- easy to read (like Python or Logo; named arguments, dot properties, less symbols)
+- easy to read (like Python or Logo; captures intent -> named arguments, dot properties, array notation, less symbols)

 Target VM implementations:
 - C (most performant, portable with recompilation)